Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 Practical Tips for Visiting Olympic National Park

-And finally, here are some practical tips that you may want to know when planning a trip to Olympic National Park:
+Here are some practical tips to keep in mind when planning your trip to Olympic National Park:

 • Arrive early.
-Parking lots fill up fast, especially in the peak season.
-So try to arrive at the park as early as possible and also foresee some extra time in case you have to wait for a parking spot here or there.
+Parking lots fill up quickly, especially in peak season.
+Plan to arrive early and allow extra time in case you have to wait for a spot.

-• Pack a picnic and plenty of drinking water.
-That way, you have more flexibility during the day.
+• Pack a picnic and water.
+This gives you more flexibility and saves time during the day.

 YOU MAY ALSO LIKE: North Cascades National Park Day Trip Itinerary (from Seattle)